datacamp/community-courses-introduction-to-probability-and-data-labs/chapter2.md

 The markdown file contains the instuctions to answer the multiple choice question below.

 <strong>Q6.
-Is the mean and the median a more reliable measure for deciding which month(s) to avoid flying if you really dislike delayed flights, and why?</strong>
+Is the mean or the median a more reliable measure for deciding which month(s) to avoid flying if you really dislike delayed flights, and why?</strong>

 *** =instructions
 - Mean would be more reliable as it gives us the true average.